advantageous/qbit/README.md

 Inspiration
 ====

-A big inspireation for Boon/QBit was Akka, Go Channels, Active Objects, Apartment Model Threading, Actor, and Mechnical Sympathy papers.
+A big inspireation for Boon/QBit was Akka, Go Channels, Active Objects, Apartment Model Threading, Actor, and the Mechnical Sympathy papers.

 "I have read the AKKA in Action Book.
 It was inpsiring, but not the only inspiration for QBit.".
 "I have written apps where I promised a lot of performance and the techniques from QBit is how I got it."
  - Rick Hightower

 QBit has ideas that are similar to many frameworks.
 We are all reading the same papers.
-Most of the inpiration for QBit was the LMAX disruptor papers and this blog http://php.sabscape.com/blog/?p=557.
-We had some theories about queues that this blog post (http://php.sabscape.com/blog/?p=557) inprired us to try out.
+QBit got inspiration from the LMAX disruptor papers and this blog post about [link transfer queue versus disruptor](http://php.sabscape.com/blog/?p=557).
+We had some theories about queues that blog post insprired us to try them out.
 Some of these theories are deployed at some of the biggest middleware backends and whose name brands are known around the world.
+And thus QBit was born.
+QBit also took an lot of inspiration by the great work done by Tim Fox on Vertx.
+The first project using something that could actually be called QBit (albiet early QBit) was using Vertx on an web/mobile microserivce for an app that could potentially have 80 million users.
+It was this experience with Vertx and early QBit that led to QBit development and evolution.
+QBit is built on the shoulders of giants.

 Does QBit compete with...
 ====
 Spring Disruptor: No. You could use QBit to write plugins for Spring Disruptor I suppose, but QBit does not compete with Spring Disruptor.
-Akka: No. Ditto
-LMAX Disruptor: No.
+Spring Boot/Spring MVC: No. We use the same annotations but QBit is geared for high-speed in-memory microservices.
+It is more like Akka than Spring Boot.
+QBit has a subset of the features of Spring MVC geared only for microservices, i.e., WebSocket RPC, REST, JSON marshaling, etc.
+Akka: No. Well Maybe.
+Akka has similar concepts but they take a different approach.
+QBit is more focused on Java, and microservices (REST, JSON, WebSocket) than Akka.
+LMAX Disruptor: No. In fact, we can use disruptor as on of the queues that QBit uses underneath the covers.

 (Early benchmarks have been removed.
-QBit got a lot faster.)
+They were here.
+QBit got a lot faster.
+Links and reports will be created.)

 Code Examples

-## Basic Queue example:
+## Basic Queue example (REST style services is further down)

 ====